 The figures below relate only to the local road network within Dundee.
-The reason for this being that in the past Dundee City Council, through TPU on an agency basis, carried out road safety investigations and made recommendations for ameliorative measures on the Trunk a Number of People Killed on Local Road Network
+The reason for this being that in the past Dundee City Council, through TPU on an agency basis, carried out road safety investigations and made recommendations for ameliorative measures on the Trunk Road network.

-Road network.
 However, since year 2001, this arrangement has ceased and Dundee City Council now has no input into road safety on the trunk road network in Dundee.
-Therefore for the 2015 and 2020 targets the trunk road network has been excluded from the Council's road casualty statistics in both the base years 2004 2008 and in later years.
+Therefore for the 2015 and 2020 targets the trunk road network has been excluded from the Council's road casualty statistics in both the base years 2004-2008 and in later years.